OpenTranslationBible/open-bible/en-GB/62.1 John/md/1-john-05.md

 ## 1 John 5:12

-Whoever has the Son has life; whoever does not have the Son of God does not have life.
+Those who have the Son possess life; those who do not have the Son of God do not possess life.

 ## 1 John 5:13